 (a) The nature of Ancient History: Case Studies: may include the treatment and display of human remains and/or Representations of the Ancient Past: Boudicca and Tutankhamun

-(b) Two Case studies: may include Palmyra and the Silk Road, Troy or Celts
+(b) Two Case studies: may include Troy, Celts, Palmyra and the Silk Road or Teotihuacan (central Mexico)

 2. Features of Ancient Societies

 • TWO Ancient Societies and ONE key feature: Power and Image: Hatshepsut and Qin Shihuangdi

 3. Historical Investigation

 The historical investigation is designed to extend an area of student interest/personal choice based on topics in the Ancient World.

 1. Core Study: Cities of Vesuvius - Pompeii and Herculaneum